 Martin has worked out of the Bantry Office for EmployAbility for 8 years and lives in Crookhaven.
 Martin started his career in Unilever working in Operational Management in the UK with various companies for 10 years.
 He then spent 18 years working for Coca-Cola where he worked in Marketing, Logistics, National Accounts and Personnel being involved in various national and international projects including renegotiation of the working agreement with Transport and General Workers Union and a European Marketing plan for Cinemas.

 Erin Kelly Ashworth has been an Employment Facilitator with EmployAbility Service since May 2009.
 Erin comes from a professional sales background and also has experience working in the government sector.
-She has a B.A. in Business Management with an emphasis in Human Resources and is presently completing a Diploma in Disability Studies from U.C.C.
+She has a B.A. in Business Management with an emphasis in Human Resources which included Training and Development and Human Resource Management.
+Since joining the organisation she has completed a Diploma in Disability Studies from U.C.C.
+Erin has also successfully completed professional continuing education in Active Listening, Advocacy, Boundary Management, Mental Health, Motivational Interviewing and Train the Trainer

 Darren Priest is a qualified Career Coach (MSc from the University of East London) and has a Masters in Occupational Health Psychology (MSc from the University of Nottingham).
 These give insight into the effects of un(der)employment on the individual and provides tools that can help develop a solutions focused way forward for his clients.
 He is an enthusiast for Brief Solution Focused Coaching and utilises his training at the world leading BRIEF Centre in London in support of his clients.